Rivers Correctional Institution

 Inmate Mailing Address:

 Inmates incarcerated in the Federal Bureau of Prisons are allowed to receive letters and photos (no polaroids, sexually suggestive or nude photos).
 Your complete name and address must be written legibly in the return address area of the envelope.
 When sending correspondence always include the inmates name and Identification number as the mailing address above shows.
 Do not mark the envelope or letter in any way.
 No stamps, pens or pencils, small trinkets, or jewelry or other items should ever be mailed with the correspondence.
 Staples, paperclips, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Inmates incarcerated at Rivers Correctional Institution may receive money from family and friends in several ways.